 If you notice stylistic similarities between The Stone Killer, Death Wish, and The Mechanic, there’s good reason: all three were directed by veteran action auteur Michael Winner.
 The British filmmaker worked with Bronson six times over 13 years, including on the first two Death Wish sequels (only one of which is good, sadly).
 Winner’s storytelling here is deliberate and economical, but the slow burn pays off in a climatic orgy of mayhem that will delight any fan of outsized ‘70s action.
 Winner and J. Lee Thompson, who directed Bronson nine times between 1976 and 1989, made most of the actor’s latter era films for indie producers like De Laurentiis and Cannon.
 And it’s this material that is largely responsible for the Bronson persona many think of today, thanks to cable and VHS ubiquity.

 For those of us who grew up watching gritty, violent Charles Bronson movies after our parents went to bed, here’s a fact worth noting: almost all of the films that elevated him to icon status were made after he turned 50.
-I wasn’t aware of that then, but I sure am now.
-And it makes me love Charles Bronson even more.
+We may not have been aware of that then, but we sure are now.
+And it makes us love Charles Bronson even more.